 Comparing the strength of hash to other concentrates is a bit like comparing different types of whiskey—the numbers tell only part of the story.
 Traditional hash typically contains 20-60% THC, while many vape cartridges and modern concentrates like shatter or distillate can reach 70-90% THC.

-However, many experienced users find that what is hash provides a more complete, well-rounded experience than ultra-refined concentrates.
+However, many experienced users find that hash provides a more complete, well-rounded experience than ultra-refined concentrates.
 This is due to hash’s preservation of the plant’s natural terpene profile and balanced cannabinoid ratios—what’s often called the “entourage effect.”

-I’ve heard countless customers at Stoops NYC describe hash effects as more balanced and comprehensive than those from higher-THC products.
+I’ve heard customers at Stoops describe hash effects as more balanced and comprehensive than those from higher-THC products.
 It’s similar to how a complex craft beer might provide a more satisfying experience than a higher-alcohol spirit, despite containing less alcohol overall.

 What’s the difference between bubble hash and hash rosin?